3 Days in Fort Myers Itinerary (Plus Travel Tips)

 No matter what time of the year you visit Florida, there is a possibility of rain.
 Because Florida is a tropical destination, it usually rains for just a short time, and then the sun shines again.

-So if you see rain in the forecast, don’t get overly concerned.
+So, if you see rain in the forecast, don’t get overly concerned.

-Spring in Fort Myers: During the spring, you can expect temperatures around 62 to 86 degrees Fahrenheit.
+Spring: During the spring, you can expect temperatures around 62 to 86 degrees Fahrenheit.
 The beginning of spring is a great time to see manatees.
 You will also see less rain during these months.

-Summer in Fort Myers: Summers in Florida are known to be hot and humid, but it is still a very popular time to visit and enjoy water sports.
+Summer: Summers in Florida are known to be hot and humid, but it is still a very popular time to visit and enjoy water sports.
 Temperatures are around 78 degrees to over 95 degrees Fahrenheit.
 The summer tends to rain a little every day.
 June is also the start of the hurricane season.

-Fall in Fort Myers: During the fall in Fort Myers, the temperatures start to cool down, making it more pleasant to visit.
+Fall: During the fall in Fort Myers, the temperatures start to cool down, making it more pleasant to visit.
 Keep in mind fall is also a more active time for hurricane season.
 Make sure to have travel insurance.
 Temperatures are around 72° F – 85°F.

-Winter in Fort Myers: The winter in Fort Myers is very popular due to cooler temperatures.
+Winter: The winter in Fort Myers is very popular due to cooler temperatures.
 This is a great time to visit for hiking and looking for manatees.
 Temperatures are around 55° F – 78° F.

 Six Mile Slough Preserve

-3 Days in Fort Myers Florida Weekend Getaway Wrap-up
+Weekend Getaway Wrap-up

 This concludes how to spend 3 epic days in Fort Myers, Florida.
 I hope you have the best time exploring this charming Floridian city!